feldroop/TimeFinder/README.md

 ## Acknowledgments

-* Great guide I used for this project: https://realpython.com/how-to-make-a-discord-bot-python/.
+* Great guide I used to start this project: https://realpython.com/how-to-make-a-discord-bot-python/.
 * You could just use Doodle or something like that.